-In a new study published today, Forrester Research determined that 46% of firms characterize their IT organization’s management of their critical voice, video and data environment as reactive (Figure 1).
+In new study published today, Forrester Research determined that 46% of firms characterize their IT organization’s management of their critical voice, video and data environment as reactive (Figure 1).

 Of course, this trend puts tremendous pressure on technology management organizations to shift from firefighting and problem chasing towards proactive and continuous management and analysis.
 As the report concludes, “what you don’t know could hurt you.”

 Commissioned by Optanix, the study is based on an online survey of 252 IT and communications infrastructure support professionals.
 Forrester asked questions to discover how reactive or proactive they are in managing outages, and how they use monitoring, analytics and other techniques to keep systems, employees and customers humming.

 This week we’ll overview the report’s findings.
 In future blogs, we’ll look at some of the study’s more provocative findings in depth.

 According to the survey, IT support professionals are challenged by growing complexity (47%), supporting new technology (38%) and not having actionable analytics on their growing stores of data (34%).
 It’s no wonder they find themselves in a mostly reactive mode.

 Unfortunately, they don’t see much short-term relief in sight – when asked about their challenges in the next 18 to 24 months, respondents reported that complexity and new technology topped that list as well.

 Forrester’s findings highlight the need to shift from firefighting and problem chasing towards proactive and continuous management and analysis to maintain a healthy infrastructure.
 Two key takeaways: